fedhere/PUI2018_fb55/HW3_fb55/README.md

 7. Plot the columns one against the other in a scatter plot using the datafraome plot method, like in the [lab example](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab2_fb55/FormattingTables.ipynb).  (usual rules for plotting apply, see [Grading Guidelines](https://github.com/fedhere/PUI2018_fb55/blob/master/README.md) and the [instruction notebooks for HW1 Extra Credit](https://github.com/fedhere/PUI2018_fb55/blob/master/HW1_fb55/HW1_3_instructions.ipynb), part 3, for more detailed hints on how to display your rendered plots, and the [Lab3](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55) and [Class notebooks](http://github.com/fedhere/UInotebooks/blob/master/dataWrangling) examples on how to use the dataframe plot modules.
 The plot __must be rendered__.

 ### GRADING:
 You must use the environment variable PUIDATA.

 Your notebook must display
 - the data tables for the unreducted datasets (first few columns)
 - the data tables for the reducted datasets (first few columns)
-- the plots for each dataframe, with usual rules for plotting applying: visible and readable axes, title, legend, caption.
+- the plots for each dataframe, with usual rules for plotting applying: visible and readable axes, title, legend, caption, all axes should be labelled.

-# Extra Credit Assignment : work with dates in Pandas
+## Extra Credit Assignment : work with dates in Pandas

 Repeat the steps above 1-7 with a CSV file that contains _a date/time column and a numerical value_.
+If the dataset you chose has a date column plot each of the axes you had chosen above against that column.
+Remember the axis labels!
 Plot the numerical value against the date/time (hint: make sure your tick labels are readable. you can use they keyword rot in the df.plot() method, as for example df.plot(....., rot=90) to rotate the tick labels by 90 degrees.

+Extract the data using the NYC Open Data API (SODA API).
+This will give you a link to a json file.
+Read that file in and show the first 8 rows
+Doing this may make HW3 easier to do!

 ### GRADING:

-Same rules as for HW1 Assignment 3 apply.
+Same rules as for HW1 Assignment 2 apply.
 Make sure your plots are rendered, with axis labels, with a caption that describes what I see, and what I should notice in the plot

 # Assignment 3:  tracking each vehicle for a line